-The mission of the Clinical Science (CS) Program is to provide high quality education and professional preparation in cytotechnology and medical technology for a diverse student population, to prepare them for traditional and emerging roles as clinical science professionals.
-The goals of each of the options, in addition to preparing entry-level clinical practitioners are to:
+The mission of the Clinical Sciences programs is to provide high quality education and professional preparation in cytotechnology and medical technology for a diverse student population, to prepare them for traditional and emerging roles as clinical science professionals.
+The goals of each of the programs, in addition to preparing entry-level clinical practitioners are to:

 - Produce clinical scientists who can research, develop, evaluate and implement clinical skills and procedures utilizing a high degree of independent judgment and applied cognitive knowledge;

 - Consult, where appropriate, with other members of the health care team; and

 - Instill within graduates a sense of professionalism, dedication, and commitment to healthcare and their profession that will stay with them throughout their careers.

 The goal, in addition to preparing clinical practitioners, is to produce clinical scientists who can research, develop, evaluate and implement skills and procedures utilizing a high degree of independent judgment, cognitive knowledge, and to consult where appropriate with other members of the health care team.
 More specifically, students will be expected to enter their careers with the competencies listed below.

 - Demonstrate the ability to recall, apply and synthesize knowledge of scientific, clinical concepts, pathophysiology, and methodologies in each area of the clinical laboratory.